cuijiancorbin/EEG-based-Cross-Subject-Driver-Drowsiness-Recognition-with-an-Interpretable-CNN/README.md

 If you have any problems, please Contact Dr. Cui Jian at cuij0006@ntu.edu.sg

-Known Issue: The code works with library mne v0.18，while there could be problems with later versions of mne.
-I will work on this problem and solve it soon.
+Known Issue: The code has been tested on library mne v0.18 and v0.19.2.
+It works perfectly for v0.18, while there will be some Deprecation Warnings for v0.19.2.